Flying saucer (confectionery): History

-The first flying saucers were produced in the early 1950s when an Antwerp based producer of communion wafers, Belgica, faced a decline in demand for their product.
-Astra Sweets now owns the Belgica brand and continue to make the product.
+The first flying saucers were produced in the early 1950s when an Antwerp-based producer of communion wafers, Belgica, faced a decline in demand for their product, due to the church deciding that wafers had to be made on consecrated ground, so they needed a new way of using the existing wafer-manufacturing process and ingredients.
+Astra Sweets, which purchased the Belgica brand, continues to manufacture flying saucers in the present day.

 Flying saucers are officially registered as a traditional product of Flanders.
-Their popularity in the United Kingdom from the 1960s to the 1970s was attributed to the Space Race and increased interest in science fiction.
+They are also well known in the United Kingdom; their popularity in the country from the 1960s to the 1970s was attributed to the Space Race and an increased interest in science fiction.

 They remain a popular sweet in Belgium and the United Kingdom.
 Flying saucers came 12th in a 2009 poll among adults for 'Britain's top sweets' and experienced a resurgence in popularity, along with other traditional sweets, in the 2010s.
 They have also been featured on lists of vegan sweets for Halloween.
 They were also a popular sweet in Ireland.